codeitlikemiley/cargo-runner/README.md

 ```

 </details>

+#### 7. Override features on a specific context
+- open command palette and select `Cargo Runner: Override features`
+- type the context you want to override e.g. `run`
+- type the features e.g. `feature1,feature2`

+> NOTE: to remove all features, when prompted to enter the features, just press `enter` and it will remove all features

 #### 5. Download config from a remote url
 - open comamnd palette and select `Cargo Runner: Download config from a remote url`